The Hotel With the BEST, Easiest to Earn Elite Status: Hilton, and It’s Not Even Close

 - Marriott’s Gold elite status gives you 25% bonus points (55% less than Hilton)

 - IHG Platinum elite status gives you 50% bonus points (30% less than Hilton)

 - Hyatt Explorist elite status gives you 20% bonus points (60% less than Hilton)

 Simply by owning the right credit card, your hotel experience can shift dramatically upward!

-Note: You’ll also receive Hilton Gold status when you have either The Platinum Card® from American Express or The Business Platinum® Card from American Express.
-The overall benefits are much better than the AMEX Hilton cards, but only if you use them all.
+Note: You’ll also receive Hilton Gold status when you have either The Platinum Card® from American Express or The Business Platinum Card® from American Express.
+The overall benefits are much better than the Hilton credit cards, but only if you use them all.

-If you’re going to hold a hotel credit card, you’ll get the biggest bang for your buck with a Hilton card like the AMEX Hilton Ascend or the AMEX Hilton Small Business Card.
-Even if the card didn’t have a welcome bonus worth potentially $600+, hundreds of dollars in free airport lounge passes, 1 weekend night after meeting spending requirements, etc., the card would be worth much more than its $95 annual fee.
+If you’re going to hold a hotel credit card, you’ll get the biggest bang for your buck with a Hilton card like the Hilton Surpass or the Hilton Business card.
+Even if the cards didn’t have limited-time increased welcome bonuses worth hundreds and hundreds of dollars (check out this article for more details on the current Hilton card offers) the card would be worth much more than its $95 annual fee.

 That’s because it comes with Hilton Gold Elite Status, the best mid-level elite status you can possibly earn on a credit card.
-Other hotel credit cards won’t give you NEAR the perks of the AMEX Hilton cards.
+Other hotel credit cards won’t give you near the perks of these Hilton cards.
 Upgrades all the way to an executive room with hotel lounge access when available?
 80% bonus points?
 Free breakfast at EVERY Hilton hotel??

 Yeah, that’s the best elite status you can get with a $95 credit card.
 And it’s not close.